Association for Financial Markets in Europe

 15 Feb 2021

-Their ask — AFME requests a risk-based approach aligned with existing guidelines, 36-month implementation period, removal of vulnerability disclosure requirements, and elimination of restrictions on third-country providers.
+Message — AFME requests a risk-based approach aligned with existing guidelines, 36-month implementation period, removal of vulnerability disclosure requirements, and elimination of restrictions on third-country providers.
 They argue prescriptive requirements limit flexibility and increase compliance costs.1234

-How it helps them — This would reduce compliance burden and preserve their ability to use global service providers.56
+Why — This would reduce compliance burden and preserve their ability to use global service providers.56

-Who loses — Regulators lose stronger oversight tools and ability to impose timely security requirements.7
+Impact — Regulators lose stronger oversight tools and ability to impose timely security requirements.7

 1 Feb 2021